uber-go/fx/modules/uhttp/README.md

 # HTTP Module

-The HTTP module is built on top of [Gorilla Mux](https://github.com/gorilla/mux), but the details of that are abstracted away through `uhttp.RouteHandler`.
+The HTTP module is built on top of [standardlib http library](https://golang.org/pkg/net/http/), but the details of that are abstracted away through `uhttp.RouteHandler`.
 As part of module initialization, you can now pass in a `mux.Router` to the `uhttp module`.